 Our risk management function is overseen by our Board.
-Prior to the Reverse Merger, Aspen's management kept its Board apprised of material risks and provided its directors access to all information necessary for them to understand and evaluate how these risks interrelate, how they affect Aspen, and how management addresses those risks.
-We will continue the same policy.
-Mr. Michael Mathews, as our Chief Executive Officer and Chairman of the Board, works closely together with the Board once material risks are identified on how to best address such risk.
+Our management keeps its Board apprised of material risks and provides its directors access to all information necessary for them to understand and evaluate how these risks interrelate, how they affect us, and how management addresses those risks.
+Mr. Michael Mathews, as our Chief Executive Officer and Chairman of the Board, works closely together with the Board once material risks are identified on how to best address such risks.
 If the identified risk poses an actual or potential conflict with management, our independent directors may conduct the assessment.
-Presently, the primary risks affecting us are the lack of working capital and our ability to grow our business and manage our expected growth consistent with regulatory oversight.
-Prior to the Reverse Merger, the Aspen Board focused on these key risks at each meeting and actively interfaced with management on seeking solutions.
-We will continue the same policy.
+Presently, the primary risks affecting us are our ability to grow our business and manage our expected growth consistent with regulatory oversight.